Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 whose solution is given formally by

 Here, we assume the coefficient matrix $A/\alpha_A$ is block encoded by $O_A$ with normalization factor $\alpha_A\geq\norm{A}$ and the initial state $\ket{b}$ is prepared through the oracle $O_{b}$.

-Many previous quantum differential equation algorithms proceed by recasting the problem as solving a system of linear equations, and then solve the recast problem using a quantum linear system solver.
+Many previous quantum differential equation algorithms proceed by recasting the problem as solving a system of linear equations, and then solving the recast problem using a quantum linear system solver.
 However, such algorithms have query complexity of $O_{b}$ comparable to that of $O_{A}$, and are thus inefficient when preparing initial states incurs a substantial cost.
 We show that the cost of initial state preparation can be lowered using our \thm{qls_opt_init} and block preconditioning, nearly matching or outperforming the performance of alternative solvers for differential equations, and attaining the query complexity lower bound established in~\cite{Fang2023timemarchingbased}.
-For illustration purposes, we focus on the differential equation solvers implementing the truncated Taylor series~\cite{Berry2017Differential}, although similar improvements can be achieved for other linear-system-based solvers.
+For illustration purposes, we focus on the differential equation solvers implementing the truncated Taylor series~\cite{Berry2017Differential}, although similar improvements can be achieved for other linear-system-based solvers, such as the one in~\cite{QEVP} based on the truncated Faber series and quantum eigenvalue transformation (\sec{precond_transform}).